assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft4.md

     AppMessage                   <--E(App)-->          AppMessage

             Figure 1: Salt Channel messages.
-"E()" is used to indicate that a message is authenticated and encrypted.
+"E()" is used to indicate that a message is encrypted and authenticated.

-When the client holds a resume ticket, he can use it to achieve a zero-way overhead session resume.
+When the client holds a resume ticket, he can use it to achieve a zero-round-trip overhead session.
+More about that later.
+See the figure below for an overview.

     CLIENT                                                 SERVER

     Header
     ClientEncKey
     [ServerSigKey]
+    Ticket
+    AppMessage                   ---M1, App -->
-    Ticket                       ---M1----->
+                                                             Ticket

-                                 <--M2------         ServerEncKey

-                                                     ServerSigKey
-                                 <--E(M3)---           Signature1

-    ClientSigKey
-    Signature2                   ---E(M4)--->
+                                 <--TT, App ---          AppMessage

-    AppMessage                   <--E(App)-->          AppMessage
+    AppMessage                   <--App------->          AppMessage

-            Figure 1: Salt Channel messages.
-"E()" is used to indicate that a message is authenticated and encrypted.
+            Figure 2: Salt Channel messages for the resume case.
+First application message is sent with no round-trip overhead.

+Later section will describe these messages in detail.

 Message details
 ===============

-This section describes how a message is represented as an array of bytes.
-The size of a message is known by the layer above.
+The message detail sections that follow describe how a message is represented as an array of bytes.
+The size of a message is known from the layer below.
+When the layer below is a stream (like TCP for example) each message is prefixed with the byte size of the message as described in the section "Salt Channel over a stream".

-The term *message* is used for a whole byte array message and *packet* is used to refer to a byte array -- either a full message or a part of a message.
+The term *message* is used for a whole byte array message of the protocol (encrypted or not) and *packet* is used to refer to any byte array -- either a full message or a part of a message.

 Packets are presented below with fields of specified sizes.
-If the size number has a "b" suffix, the size is in bits, otherwise it is the byte size.
+If the size number has a "b" suffix, the size is in bits, otherwise it is in bytes.

+Regarding *byte order* and bit order; a *little-end-first* approach is used.
+Little-endian byte order is used.
-Byte order: little-endian byte order is used.
-The first byte is the least significant one.
-Bit order: the "first" bit (Bit 0) of a byte is the least-significant bit.
+The first byte (Byte 0) is the least significant one of an integer.
+Bit order: the first bit (Bit 0) of a byte is the least-significant bit.

-Unless otherwise stated explicitely, bits are set to 0.
+Unless otherwise stated explicitly, bits are set to 0.

 The word "OPT" is used to mark a field that may or may not exist in the packet.
-It does not necesserily indicate a an optional field in the sense that it independently can exist or not.
-Whether its existance is optional, mandatory or forbidden may dependend on other fields and/or the state of the communication so far.
+It does not necessarily indicate a an optional field in the sense that it independently may exist or not.
+Whether its existence is optional, mandatory or forbidden may depend on other fields and/or the state of the communication so far.